aroberge/literal-number-types/literal-number-types.md

 * calculations performed with decimals are much slower than those with floats
 * the ability to prototype float point based calculations in Python and, if needed for speed, translate to C or Fortran without needing to worry about the type.
   * related to this, interoperability with existing Fortran or C libraries (for example, with `numpy`) essentially require the use of floats.
+* while the precision for decimals is configurable, its API is rather complex which contradict the idea that decimals would be friendlier to beginners than normal binary floats.
+* Unlike other number types, including `fractions.Fraction`, there is no implicit conversion of decimals to floats when they are combined.

 Finally, it is unclear that the need of decimals is really wide spread.
 A possible indicator might be having a large number of people regularly including something like